docker/labs-ai-tools-for-devs/prompts/pylint/3-4-json-violations->sql-violations.md

 ```

 For each element of the array, it should create two INSERT statements.
-The first should insert the columns message, path, and type into a table named VIOLATIONS using the properties from the map.
+The first should insert the columns MESSAGE, and TYPE into a table named VIOLATIONS using the properties from the map.
 The second should insert the the columns PATH, START_LINE, END_LINE, START_COLUMN, END_COLUMN into a tabled named RANGE using the properties from the map.

-The statement should be printed to the console.
+The statements should be written to the file /thread/insert.sql

 Now execute the javascript code.